amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 Two static types are considered equivalent and indistinguishable if they are equivalent after taking into account both of the following:

-- The inference equations that are inferred from the current inference constraints (§14.5).
+- The inference equations that are inferred from the current inference constraints (see §14.5).
-- The expansion of type abbreviations (§8.3).
+- The expansion of type abbreviations (see §8.3).

 For example, static types may refer to type abbreviations such as int, which is an abbreviation for System.Int32and is declared by the F# library: